Mental Health Literacy

 What is Mental Health Literacy?

-Mental Health Literacy (MHL) involves students' understanding of age-appropriate mental health concepts and challenges, awareness of how stigma affects mental health, direction for available resources, and development of coping strategies and healthy routines.
+Mental Health Literacy (MHL) helps students understand age-appropriate mental health concepts and challenges, be aware of how stigma affects mental health, seek available resources, and develop coping strategies and healthy routines.

-Mental Health Literacy is rooted in principles that prioritize strength-based, trauma-informed, equity focused and social emotional learning.
-The following mental health learning units are necessary core elements that make up a student’s mental health and well-being:
+Mental Health Literacy is rooted in principles that prioritize strength-based, trauma-informed, equity focused practices and social emotional learning.
+The four mental health literacy learning units, (Mental Health Competency, Mental Health Promotion, Mental Health Stigma, and Mental Health Advocacy and Seeking Help) are core elements of mental health literacy.
+Within each unit, you will find a lesson plan (geared specifically toward middle or high school) and resources.

 - Mental Health Competency